Skip to main content Skip to footer

 What are lymph nodes?

-Lymph nodes are bean shaped glands in the neck that are part of the immune system’s defence against infection.
-There are hundreds of lymph nodes in the head and neck area and the majority of these run down the sides of the neck and under the jaw.
+Lymph nodes are bean-shaped glands located throughout the body that are part of the immune system’s defence against infection.
+There are hundreds of lymph nodes in the head and neck area and most of these run down the sides of the neck and under the jaw.
 Lymph nodes are normally difficult to feel because they are soft and small (less than 1 cm).
-The lymph nodes may become swollen during infection or due to cancer.
+The lymph nodes may become swollen during infection or with cancer.

 Watch a 3D video explainer about Unknown Primary Cancer: